-The program offers Master of Science (M.S.), Master of Education (M.Ed.) and Doctor of Philosophy (Ph.D.) degrees in Curriculum and Instruction.
+Reading & Literacy offers Master of Science (M.S.), Master of Education (M.Ed.) and Doctor of Philosophy (Ph.D.) degrees in Curriculum and Instruction.
+The M.Ed. is offered online or on-campus.
 In addition to taking a core curriculum shared with all students of Curriculum and Instruction, students will complete courses specific to the Reading and Literacy program.
-In addition, students have the option to pursue a Reading Specialist Certification and Master Reading Teacher Certification.
+Students also have the option to pursue a Reading Specialist Certification.

 Frequently Asked Questions

 Can you guide me through the application process?

 Please visit our web page at https://tlac.tamu.edu/admissions/masters-admissions or https://tlac.tamu.edu/admissions/doctoral-admissions for step-by-step information about applying for our master’s and doctoral programs.

 I still have further questions—who can I contact to help me answer those?

 Please feel free to contact our Graduate Advising Office with any questions you may have.
 Our office information can be found at https://tlac.tamu.edu/student-services/graduate-advising.